sspurrie/hw4-copy/README.md

 and the number of bricks in each row.

 The slightly larger rectangle at the bottom is the paddle.
-The paddle is in a fixed position in the vertical dimension, but moves back and forth across the screen along with the mouse until it reaches the edge of its space.
+The paddle is in a fixed position in the vertical dimension, but moves back and forth across the screen along with the mouse or keyboard until it reaches the edge of its space.

 ![Example of breakout game](./diagram.png)